syncfusion-content/maui-docs/MAUI/Switch/states.md

 ## Disabled On

-You can switch to disabled on state by setting the [`IsOn`] property as true and `IsEnabled` property as false.
+You can switch to disabled on state by setting the `IsOn` property as true and the `IsEnabled` property as false.

 {% tabs %}